 Every Record Tells A Story

-Since 2012 Every Record Tells A Story has looked back at rock and pop’s quirkier stories, myths and legends, re-telling them in a humorous and fun way.
+Since 2012 Every Record Tells A Story has looked back at rock and pop’s quirkier stories, myths and legends.

 A unique feature of the blog is Steve’s forays into the world of record collecting, some of which have involved a wager.
 For example, could you build a collection of original Beatles vinyl for less than the price of the reissues?
 How much would a complete set of David Bowie’s classic albums cost?
 Could you make and sell on eBay a deluxe box set of Neil Young albums using the original albums?
 And if, instead of buying a box set by Oasis, you spent the same money on buying second-hand albums, what records could you end up with?